Best way to explore Delhi in 3 days

 My best way to explore Delhi starts with a shock, i.e. Old Delhi.
 There is no place as chaotic as old Delhi, or Shahjahanabad of yesteryears.
 It’s chaotic even by Indian standards!
 But it’s worth experiencing that madness, and search for the underlying method in that madness.
 It’s where most of Delhi’s magnificent medieval architecture still stand in their pristine glory.
 Start the day in core old Delhi, and wind up at New Delhi’s iconic shopping district- Connaught Place.

-Raj Ghat and the memorial area:
+Raj Ghat and the Memorial Area:

 It’s a good idea to start the day early (around 8 AM) by paying homage to Mahatma Gandhi, the father of the nation at his memorial, Rajghat.
 Moreover, there are quite a few other memorials (of Indian Prime Ministers and Presidents) adjacent to it.
 And the whole area is so peaceful and green that one would love to walk around.